coderodde/BayesianNetworkQuery/README.md

 # BayesianNetworkQuery
-A command line program for constructing Bayesian networds and doing queries on them.
+A command line program for constructing Bayesian networks and doing queries on them.

 For a small demonstration, run the JAR file and copy to the console